Get active or just relax in Gifu’s nature

 Hiking and skiing in the mountain ranges of Japan’s Northern Alps.
 Canyoning through the lush gorges of Hida-Osaka.
 Cycling around Hida-Furukawa’s farmland.
 The natural surrounds of Gifu are as varied as the activities you can enjoy in them.
 Climb, hike, swim, cycle—it’s all possible and it all comes with fresh, clean air.

-Not that you have to be active to enjoy Gifu’s great outdoors.
+Not that you have to be active to enjoy Gifu’s top outdoor activities.
 You could ride a cable car above a sea of clouds or soak outdoors in mineral-rich hot-spring baths, soothing your muscles while taking in the changing seasonal colors—the pink cherry blossoms of spring, verdant foliage of summer, earthy tones of fall, and thick, white carpeting of winter.
 Long treasured and protected by the people of Gifu, the countryside here is a destination for all seasons, and for anyone.

 Cycling Through Gifu’s Satoyama